 Together with Joe F. Hair (University of South Alabama) and G. Tomas M. Hult (Michigan State University), they have co-authored the Primer on Partial Least Squares Structural Equation Modeling (3rd edition), which has been translated into seven languages as well as the follow-up book Advanced Issues in Partial Least Squares Structural Equation Modeling, which is also available in different languages.

 Christian and Marko haven given dozens of seminars on PLS-SEM all over the world at institutions such as IMT Dubai, Michigan State University, and University of Technology Sydney.

 The PLS-SEM method offers endless fields of application.
 The method's flexibility is likely the reason why PLS-SEM is so incredibly successful in research and business practice.

-Christian M. Ringle, Hamburg University of Technology (Germany) and University of Waikato (New Zealand)
+Christian M. Ringle, Hamburg University of Technology (Germany)

 I‘m passionate about PLS-SEM because the method's causal-predictive nature fits the requirements of today‘s research and business environment like hand in glove.
 The recent developments significantly extend researchers' methodological toolbox and facilitate top-tier journal publications.